crunchysteve/SoleBot/README.md

 Solenoid operated, adaptable, robotic drumkit to play real drums from a MIDI drum machine or DAW

 ---
 20240913: Over the next month I hope to upload some rudimentary Arduino code and begin testing the kick and snare mechs.
-If I'm happy with the result.
+If I'm happy with the result, I'll be proceeding with the project.
+If not, I'll look into what I can do, designwise, to make the project make me happy enough to proceed.

 ---